-Table 8 indicates the future possible partnerships the Township of Ramara could pursue to provide residents with a wider variety of programming and facility access.
+Table 8 indicates the future possible partnerships the Township of Ramara could pursue to provide residents with a wider variety of programming and facilities.
 The partnerships are ranked in terms of the recommended level of priority for the Township given the information and data gathered during this project.
-Green cells are high priority for the Township, orange is medium, and red are identifies as low priority.
-High priority represents an opportunity that is both actionable in the short-term and financially viable (i.e. requires less than \$25,000 investment to begin).
+Green cells are high priority for the Township, orange is medium, and red are low priority.

+Note that in the table, high priority represents an opportunity that is both actionable in the short-term and financially viable (i.e. requires less than \$25,000 investment to begin).
 The \$25,000 threshold was used given the available resources of the municipality.
 Low priority are partnerships that are possible but have a level of difficulty to achieve and / or are greater than \$25,000 investment to begin.
 Medium priorities are those that may be actionable but expensive, or less expensive but difficult to achieve.